valeriapolozun/udacity_azure_ml/README.md

 # Further improvement possibilities

 The model performance can be presumably improved if we consider the following possibilities:
--increase the size of dataset
--test further algorithms and hyperparameters with hyperdrive -apply the AutoML best model and try to fine-tune it further with Hyperdrive
+We increase the size of dataset, we test further algorithms and hyperparameters with hyperdrive and/or apply the AutoML best model and try to fine-tune it further with Hyperdrive